Pacific Affairs

-Pacific Affairs (PA) is a Canadian peer-reviewed scholarly journal that publishes academic research on contemporary political, economic, and social issues in Asia and the Pacific.
+Pacific Affairs: An International Review of Asia and the Pacific, commonly known as Pacific Affairs (PA), is a Canadian peer-reviewed scholarly journal that publishes academic research on contemporary political, economic, and social issues in Asia and the Pacific.
 The journal was founded in 1926 as the newsletter for the entirety of the Institute of Pacific Relations (IPR).
 In May 1928, PA adopted its current name, and has been published continuously since.
 From 1934 to 1942, the journal was edited by Owen Lattimore, then William L. Holland.

 The journal moved from the IPR headquarters in New York to the University of British Columbia in Vancouver, Canada, in 1961.
 Pressure from Senator Joseph McCarthy led to the dissolution of the IPR in 1960.
 It is currently housed in the Institute of Asian Research at the University of British Columbia.

 The journal's executive committee is composed of an editor, associate editors (based on the following geographic regions: Asia General, China and Inner Asia, Japan, Korea, South Asia, Southeast Asia, and Australasia and the Pacific Islands) and members representing Simon Fraser University, and the University of Northern British Columbia.

 Ingenta is the electronic provider for Pacific Affairs′ online subscriptions.
 Subscribers also have access to the entire contents of the journal from its inception in 1926 in JSTOR with a four-year moving wall.

 In addition to scholarly articles based on original research, the journal publishes "perspectives," which are shorter articles, and often groups articles with a common theme into special issues.
 Some recent themes include renegotiating social risks in China and Japan, seeking agency for change in a hypermobile world, and ocean claims in the South Pacific.